Modes of persuasion

 The modes of persuasion, modes of appeal or rhetorical appeals (Greek: pisteis) are strategies of rhetoric that classify a speaker's or writer's appeal to their audience.
 These include ethos, pathos, and logos, all three of which appear in Aristotle's Rhetoric.
+Together with those three modes of persuasion, there is also a fourth term, kairos (Ancient Greek: καιρός), which is related to the “moment” that the speech is going to be held.
+This can greatly affect the speaker’s emotions, severely impacting his delivery.
+Another aspect defended by Aristotle is that a speaker must have wisdom, virtue, and goodwill so he can better persuade his audience, also known as ethos, pathos, and logos.